 Provide advice and services to both the Personnel Board and Town Manager in all matters pertaining to personnel management, to the extent of available resources.

 Render an annual report of the Department's activities and operations to both the Personnel Board and Town Manager on or before January 1 of each calendar year.

-The Town Manager, in consultation with the Personnel Director and the Personnel Board, is empowered and authorized by this chapter to establish a Personnel Code, consisting of personnel policies and regulations for the maintenance of a public personnel management system, based on merit and consistent with these principles:
+The Town Manager, in consultation with the Human Resources Director, is empowered and authorized by this chapter to establish a Personnel Code, consisting of personnel policies and regulations for the maintenance of a public personnel management system, based on merit and consistent with these principles:

 Recruiting, selecting and advancing employees on the basis of their relative ability, knowledge and skills, including open consideration of qualified applicants for initial appointment;

 Providing equitable and adequate compensation;